MicrosoftDocs/query-docs/query-languages/dax/contains-function-dax.md

 -   If *columnName* refers to a column in a related table then it must be fully qualified; otherwise, an error is returned.

 ## Example
-The following example creates a calculated measure that tells you whether there were any Internet sales of the product 214 and to customer 11185 at the same time.
+The following example creates a measure that tells you whether there were any Internet sales of product 214 and to customer 11185 at the same time.

 ```dax
 =CONTAINS(InternetSales, [ProductKey], 214, [CustomerKey], 11185)